Download PDF:Gottschalk and Schmalz, Better Left Unsaid

 As students use the online education website “A Virtual Village,” they discover for themselves how one rural, north Indian community manifests these complexities.
 Assigned by their instructor to explore the village and note the religious phenomena they encounter, students “enter” temples, mosques, and tombs to observe the practices pictured there.
 In some places, they interview practitioners virtually, hearing and reading their responses.
 But users also find religious images in some shops, while some homes sport images of Hindu gods or Islamic calligraphy.
 They find Hindus and Muslims sitting with one another at work, watching a cricket match together, or seeking exorcisms at a Muslim saint’s tomb.
 If required to describe who and what they encountered, students must reckon with the limits of using “Hindu” and “Muslim” as descriptors.

 In order to attract students to this experience, you need to have an experienced website designer, much like this Gresham web design studio.
 Web design provides navigation tools that feel familiar to users, welcoming them to explore an environment unfamiliar to most.
 While the website is great for students there might be others that could benefit from the educational website.
 While we’re on the topic of websites, this is something useful for businesses to have.
 Whether it is a startup carpentry business looking to create Tradesmen Websites, for example, a local hairdresser who wants to make a name for herself, or even a restaurant that is soon to open locally and the owner is looking to improve online visibility, a website can be a positive tool to have.
+There are a variety of web design agencies that can aid in giving businesses a professional site for their brand.
+Some may find that using a web design by Third Angle could give them that professional look they may want.

 For it to reach a wider audience as an educational resource, some websites would find that using SEO services similar to those from companies like Victorious – see http://victoriousseo.com/services/– could be instrumental in extending this type of resource to those who may find it useful The self-directed quality of the educational exercises suggested on the site also offers a greater sense of ownership over the lessons learned, as the student determines which path to take, which hyperlink to follow, which glossary entry to read, and which resident to “interview.”
 Each student’s journey differs from the next because each determines her or his own itinerary through the village’s roads, alleys, and buildings.
 In sum, “A Virtual Village” attempts to offer the advantages of ethnographic experience in an admittedly limited, virtual environment.